bin456789/reinstall/README.en.md

 > Vista (Server 2008) and 32-bit systems may lack drivers.

 > [!WARNING]
-> For EFI machines without CSM enabled, Windows 7 (Server 2008 R2) cannot be installed.
 >
+> For Windows 7 (Server 2008 R2) installation:
+>
+> 1. EFI-boot machines must enable CSM.
+>
-> Hyper-V (Azure) requires selecting the appropriate VM generation: <https://learn.microsoft.com/windows-server/virtualization/hyper-v/plan/should-i-create-a-generation-1-or-2-virtual-machine-in-hyper-v>
+> 2. On Hyper-V (Azure), select Generation 1 VM. <https://learn.microsoft.com/windows-server/virtualization/hyper-v/plan/should-i-create-a-generation-1-or-2-virtual-machine-in-hyper-v>

 > [!WARNING]
+>
 > In the Chinese version of Windows 10 LTSC 2021 ISO `zh-cn_windows_10_enterprise_ltsc_2021_x64_dvd_033b7312.iso`, the `wsappx` process may indefinitely consume CPU resources.
 >
 > The solution is to update the system patches or manually install the `VCLibs` library <https://www.google.com/search?q=ltsc+wsappx>.

 > [!WARNING]
+>
 > When installing Windows ISOs released in `May 2022` or later on GCP, the system may repeatedly reboot during the Windows installation (PE) stage.
 You can resolve this issue using one of the following two methods:
 >
 > 1. Add the `--force-boot-mode bios` parameter.
 The script will install Windows in `BIOS boot + MBR partition table` mode.
+>
-> <br /> - (Optional) After installation, you can convert it to `EFI boot + GPT partition table` using the command `MBR2GPT /convert /allowFullOS`.
+>    (Optional) After installation, you can convert it to `EFI boot + GPT partition table` using the command `MBR2GPT /convert /allowFullOS`.
 >
 > 2. Create a custom RAW image and install it via DD.